quanrobotics/qr-governance-sandbox-test/docs/README_TEMPLATE.md

 **Status:** <Governance Sandbox / Experimental / Research Prototype / Research Baseline / Internal Alpha / Beta / Production Ready>

-Explain the current maturity briefly.
+Briefly explain the current maturity level.

 Example:

-This repository is currently a research prototype and must not be treated as production-ready without additional validation.
+This repository is currently a research prototype and should not be treated as production-ready without additional validation.

 ---